 Ever wondered what vehicle tax is and why we need to pay it?
 We’re answering some of the biggest questions relating to this topic, including the top 10 of the most expensive cars to tax and which cars are exempt.

-Vehicle tax, or vehicle excise duty (also known as car tax, road tax, VED) is the annual tax levied as excise duty on cars.
+Vehicle tax, or vehicle excise duty (also known as car tax, road tax or VED) is the annual tax levied as excise duty on cars.
 It must be paid on the majority of cars which use (or park) on public roads in the UK.

-VED helps to cover the cost of the essential repairs to the roads and emergency services.
-It is the registered keeper’s responsibility to make sure that the Vehicle Tax is paid.
-Sometimes, dealerships will include the first-year Tax in the purchase price of the vehicle, so check with your selling dealer before collecting your new car.
+VED helps to cover the cost of essential repairs to the roads and emergency services.
+It’s the registered keeper’s responsibility to make sure that tax is paid.
+Sometimes, dealerships will include the first-year tax in the purchase price of the vehicle and this may be worth checking with your dealer before collecting your new car.

-VED must be paid yearly and can be done as a one-off payment or split into monthly payments.
+It’s important to note that VED can be paid yearly or it can be paid as a one-off payment or even split into monthly payments.

-Certain vehicles are exempt from VED, meaning they are free to tax.
-These include:
+In the UK, certain vehicles are exempt from VED, which means that they are free to tax.
+Some examples include:

 - Disabled-class vehicles – disability exemption can be claimed when you apply for vehicle tax.